Firefighters battling deadly California wildfires reach critical milestone on road to recovery

 The road to recovery will be a long one for those affected by the California wildfires.

-Many residents have been displaced, as they no longer have homes to return to.
+Many residents have been displaced, as they no longer have homes in which to return.

 Pets, livestock and other animals were also affected, with some lost or left behind during evacuations and having experienced serious burns and other injuries from the wildfires.